Puget Sound mosquito fleet: Loss of the Clallam

 By 1904, the causes of shipping losses were well-known and safety measures had been established by law, and enforced by the U. S. Steamboat Inspection Service.
 Each vessel's certificate stated how many lifeboats, fire axes, and similar items were supposed to be carried.
 Yet, that year had the tragic loss of life on the Clallam, which left Seattle bound for Victoria on January 8, 1904, under the command of Capt.
 George Roberts.
 A storm came up as she neared Victoria, and she started taking on water.
-When her pumps failed (apparently they actually brought water into the vessel rather than evacuating it), her boiler fire was extinguished by the rising water, and she lost all power, save for an emergency sail.
-The captain ordered three lifeboats launched, and put into them the women and children, yet no ship’s officers went on board to command the boats in the rough seas.
+When her pumps failed (apparently they brought water into the vessel rather than evacuating it), her boiler fire was extinguished by the rising water, and she lost all power, save for an emergency sail.
+The captain ordered three lifeboats launched, and put into them the women and children, yet no ship's officers went on board to command the boats in the rough seas.
 All three boats were lost with all the passengers on them.
 Clallam stayed afloat long enough to be found by rescuers, but even so, 54 people died.
 Serious ship handling and mechanical defects seemed to have caused the loss of the Clallam, and the license of her master, George Roberts, a 29-year veteran steamboat man, was suspended, and that of her chief engineer was revoked.
 The supply of signalling rockets also seemed to be insufficient.